 Cannabidiol: An Overview

+To what extent CBD is legal depends on a number of parameters.
+Here are the key facts.
 While cannabis use is traditionally associated with users ‘getting high’ this is not the case with CBD.
 This chemical compound is one of the hundreds found in the cannabis plant, but unlike its counterpart THC, it’s not psychoactive.

-Recent studies have shown that CBD offers symptomatic relief such as anti-anxiety, anti-seizure, anti-tumour, antioxidant, and neuroprotective effects.
+Recent studies have shown that CBD offers symptomatic relief such as anti-anxiety, anti-seizure, anti-tumor, antioxidant, and neuroprotective effects.
 Users that consume the molecule recreationally do so because it induces feelings of relaxation, calm, and clarity.

 CBD & The Brain